HHS Clubs and Organizations DirectoryExplore the options below to find out more about the exciting student organizations at Heritage High School.

-Advisors: Suzy McCabe, Lindsay Tobin, and Caroline Valentine
+Advisors: Suzy McCabe, Lindsay Tobin, and Emily Wall

 Family, Career & Community Leaders of America (FCCLA)

-Meeting Day and Time: 1st Tuesday of each month
+Meeting Day and Time: 3rd Wednesday of each Month at 2:30

 Fellowship of Christian Athletes (FCA)FCA is an interdenominational Christian sports ministry that welcomes all Heritage students, athletes, and non-athletes.
 It promotes fellowship and togetherness.Advisor: Jim BurrowsMeeting Times: Every Friday at 7:05 a.m.Meeting Location: Small Gym